55+ Best Instagram Spots in San Francisco for Unique Photos

 Corona Heights Park

 Corona Heights is a small park above the Castro neighborhood with awesome views of the downtown skyline in one direction and Mt.
 Sutro in the other.
-This means you can use either as the backdrop to your Instagram photo, or make them the subject of your photo.
+You can use either as the backdrop to your Instagram photo or make them the subject of your photo.

 View of San Francisco from Corona Heights Park